k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

   * Performing checks using JavaScript.
   * Reading from a file and writing into a file.
 * Practice various Broadway features such as:
-  * Transactions, to save the data of the Reference table.
+  * Transactions, to populate and save the data into the Reference table.
   * Error Handling, to fail a flow if the data is not found in the lookup.
   * Inner flow, to invoke one flow from another.
   * Setup SFTP listener, to invoke a flow that reads data from a file.
-* Perform Fabric commands via Broadway.
 * Publish the data from Fabric to a Kafka topic.
+* Run a Broadway flow as a batch process.
 * Write into a target DB while handling DB errors.

+For the exercise you need to download and open the [Demo Project](/articles/demo_project) in the Fabric Studio.

 ### Summary Exercise Steps

 **Step 1 - Create a Reference Table and Populate it Using a Broadway Flow**

-Before starting this exercise, do the following:
+Before starting the exercise, do the following:

 a.
 Create an **emp_list_lookup.csv** file with the following values: